mohit004/trajectories/README.md

 # trajectories
-ROS package to command various trajectories over ROS topic.
+ROS package to command various trajectories (setpoint, circle, 8-shaped, square) over ROS topic.
 Different trajectories can be selected via "rqt_reconfigure"

 Please don't forget to consider citing the following refences if you use these codes in your work.\
 **Plain Text:**